 INTERNATIONAL INSTITUTE OF BUFFALO, NY, INC.

-SALARY & BENEFITS: pay for the Resettlement Program Coordinator position is $20/hour.
+SALARY & BENEFITS: Starting pay for the Employment Case Manager position is $17/hour.
 This is a full time hourly position eligible for benefits.
 IIB offers healthcare benefits, a 401(3)b package with employer contribution, an hour paid lunch, free parking, and a generous PTO policy.

-Education: Bachelor’s degree or equivalent combination of education and experience in the refugee or human services area
+Education: AA or combination of education and experience in the refugee or human services area

-Experience: Experience with diverse cultures and/or refugee population is preferred, but not mandatory.
-Experience with providing direct client services and case management is required.
-Preference for candidates with supervisory experience and/or program management experience
+Experience: Experience with diverse cultures and/or refugee populations is preferred, but not mandatory.

-- Excellent communication (oral and written), interpersonal and organizational skills
+- Excellent interpersonal and organizational skills, including time management

 - Flexible schedule to accommodate the needs of the agency and our clients